amesar/mlflow-fun/examples/spark-scala/README.md

 ## Spark ML DecisionTree Sample

 Sample demonstrating:
-*  Training a model
+*  Trains a model
-*  Saving the model
+*  Saves the model in Spark ML and MLeap formats
-*  Predicting from loading model
+*  Predicts from loading the above two model

 ### Train

-Saves model as artifact in MLflow.
+Saves model as Spark ML and MLeap artifact in MLflow.

 #### Run
 ```